 3. Xenophon’s Cyrus the Great: The Arts of Leadership and War by Xenophon

 This book sat on my shelf for a year before I picked it up recently.
 This is the biography of Cyrus the Great, also known as Cyrus the Elder, who made the oldest known declaration of human rights.
 The book is full of leadership lessons.
 Here’s an example.
 “Brevity is the soul of command.
 Too much talking suggests desperation on the part of the leader.
 Speak shortly, decisively and to the point–and couch your desires in such natural logic that no one can raise objections.
 Then move on.”

 4. Letters from a Self-Made Merchant to His Son

-This no nonsense collection of 20 letters from a self-made man to his son are nothing short of brilliant as far as I'm concerned.
+This no-nonsense collection of 20 letters from a self-made man to his son is nothing short of brilliant as far as I’m concerned.
 This is a great example of timeless wisdom.
-The broad theme is how to raise your children in a world where they have plenty but the lessons apply to parents and non-parents alike.
+The broad theme is how to raise your children in a world where they have plenty, but the lessons apply to parents and non-parents alike.

 5. Models of my Life by Herbert Simon

 An autobiography of Nobel laureate Herbert A. Simon, a remarkable polymath who more people should know about.
 In an age of increasing specializing, he’s a rare generalist — applying what he learned as a scientist to other aspects of his life.
 Crossing disciplines, he was at the intersection of “information sciences.”
 He won the Nobel for his theory of “bounded rationality” and is perhaps best known for his insightful quote “A wealth of information creates a poverty of attention.”